Balancing Covariates via Propensity Score Weighting

+A recent strand of literature suggests shifting the focus from ATE or ATT to subpopulations with sufficient overlap in covariates between treatments. \cite{Crump09} advocated focusing on the ``optimal'' subpopulation for which the average treatment effect can be estimated with the smallest variance, approximated by discarding all units with estimated propensity scores outside the range $[\alpha, 1-\alpha]$.
+However, as illustrated in Section~\ref{sec:disparity}, this approach can be sensitive to the choice of the cutoff point, for which there is no strong theoretical guidance, and can possibly exclude much of the study sample.
+In an example in \cite{Crump06}, setting $\alpha$ to 0.1 removes 90\% of the study sample; the same will occur if one of the groups is much larger than the other, driving propensity scores close to 0 or 1.
+Moreover, the propensity-score-based cutoff criterion may be difficult to interpret in practice \citep{TraskinSmall11}.

-In this article, we first define the class of \emph{balancing weights} --- those that balance the distributions of covariates between comparison groups --- and show they can be defined for any pre-specified target population.
-Special cases include the several aforementioned weights.
-Within this class of weights, we then introduce the \emph{overlap weights}, which weight each unit proportional to its probability of assignment to the opposite group.
-Unlike the inverse probability weights, the overlap weights have the advantage of being bounded between 0 and 1.
+In this article, we define the class of \emph{balancing weights} that balance the distributions of covariates between comparison groups for any pre-specified target population.
+We stress that the choice of target population distribution is neither automatic nor restricted to the ATT and ATE.
+Within this class of weights, we introduce the \emph{overlap weights}, which weight each unit proportional to its probability of assignment to the \emph{opposite} group.
+Unlike the IPWs, the overlap weights are bounded between 0 and 1 so the weighted distributions are always integrable.
 Under mild conditions, the overlap weights minimize the asymptotic variance of the nonparametric estimate of the weighted average treatment effect within the class of balancing weights.
-We further show that the overlap weights estimated from a logistic model lead to exact (small-sample) balance between the groups in the means of the covariates.
-The target population corresponding to the overlap weights has a clinical or policy interpretation as the part of the population which currently receives either treatment in substantial proportions.
-Our work adds to a recent strand of literature \citep{Rosenbaum12,Crump09,TraskinSmall11} that focuses on comparisons in a subpopulation with sufficient overlap.
-However, our approach differs in that all units are weighted continuously, rather than making binary decisions to include or exclude units from the subsample being analyzed.